 Cardamom Health Benefits

 Cardamom has many health benefits.
 Cardamom is rich in minerals like potassium, calcium, and magnesium and hence helps maintain cell and body fluids.
-Cardamom is also rich in vitamins including riboflavin, niacin and vitamin C. According to traditional Ayurvedic medicine, cardamom is effective in improving digestion.
+Cardamom is also rich in vitamins including riboflavin, niacin, and vitamin C. According to traditional Ayurvedic medicine, cardamom is effective in improving digestion.
 It helps those suffering from stomach cramps.
 It is a good stimulant and beneficial for those suffering from flatulence and gas.
 Cardamom also helps in cleansing the body as it has detoxifying properties.
 It is basically a warm spice, improving blood circulation to the lungs.
-It is said to be helpful in the prevention of spasms or convulsions.

 Cardamom health Benefits for Digestion